beadsland/fixTracks/README.md

   1. Resolve any replication conflicts in the CouchDB database.
   2. Download new episodes of podcasts.
+  3. Back up the iPod database before fiddling with it.
-  3. Read the iPod database and update the CouchDB database accordingly.
+  4. Read the iPod database and update the CouchDB database accordingly.
-  4. Generate a savvy playlist that implements collation and staggering based on unplayed tracks present on the iPod.
+  5. Generate a savvy playlist that implements collation and staggering based on unplayed tracks present on the iPod.
-  5. Push database with new playlist to iPod.
+  6. Push database with new playlist to iPod.
-  5. Begin a track update loop that runs until finished or user interrupts.
+  7. Begin a track update loop that runs until finished or user interrupts.
-  6. Unmount and unbind iPod, so that screen stops flashing "Do Not Disconnect".
+  8. Unmount and unbind iPod, so that screen stops flashing "Do Not Disconnect".

 The track update loop will perform the following steps: